influenzanet/python-ifncli/docs/reponse-db-build.md

 - Data must be exported in an sqlite database using the response:db:export* command
 - The export profile must have `survey_info` entry to ensure survey schema is available

+The build commands comes in 2 flavors:
+- response:db:build : Build analysis table for **one** survey
+- response:db:build-plan: Build analysis database for several surveys

+In production for daily you probably only use the second one (build-plan), the first one is more useful in case of problem or during the setup phase.

-The 'build-flat' commands are dedicated to reimport raw data into another database and transform the raw response data (in json) into flat table
+These commands use the database created to download the raw data and export it in another file transforming the data in flat table (one table by survey, each response in a column, like in csv files).

 The general schema of the export is:

-response:db:export -> raw sqlite database (json response) -> response:db:build-flat -> duckddb (flat table columns=question responses)
+response:db:export -> raw sqlite database (response stored as json) -> response:db:build -> duckddb (flat table columns=question responses)

-To **build** the analysis database you will need a source database used to export raw data, and a target database
+To **build** the analysis database you will need a source database used to export raw data, and to define where to put target database (a file name, by convention you can use extension '.db' or '.duckdb')

 Two different databases are used because they are not dedicated to the same usage.
-The database containing raw data is dedicated to synchronise the export from the platform which are intented to be transformed in a a more convenient format for the data analysis.
+The database containing raw data is used to synchronise the export from the platform which are intented to be transformed in a a more convenient format for the data analysis.
 It contains data in a raw format (json) which is really heavy.

 Raw data could be transformed to a more convenient format like table, csv.
-And is indepdendent of the download process (no need to merge and reconciliate multiple csv files).
+It is indepdendent of the download process (no need to merge and reconciliate multiple csv files).

-The import database uses [duckdb](https://duckdb.org/) format and flat tables, much more compact than csv, with data type preservation (boolean columns, date could be date column, ...) and a single file
+The import database uses [duckdb](https://duckdb.org/) format and flat tables, much more compact than csv, with data type preservation (boolean columns, date could be date column, ...) and a single file.

 ## Builder principles

 The raw data are provided as a json, each question will produces one or several data element with a unique key and a value.
 A single survey response is a list of key, value pairs represented in json a json object with mostly a single string value but sometime it can be a json object (if the server data exporter cannot infer the question type).

-The import into flat table will need to define the *schema* of the data, associating each data element of the response with a name and a data type.
+To build flat table from the raw data we will need to define the *schema* of the data, associating each data element of the response to a column name and a data type so we can create the database table.

-Name of the data could be the ones provided in the raw data, but those names are not convienient to use in data analysis programs (using some characters not useable as regular variable name) or for Influenzanet not following the names already in use in the previous platform making harder the use with legacy data.
-So it's usually a better approach to rename data elements to simpler and classic column names (only with letters/numbers and '_')
+Name of the data could be the ones provided in the raw data, but those names are not convienient to use in data analysis programs (using some characters not useable as regular variable name) and for Influenzanet not following the names already in use in the previous platform making harder the use with legacy data.
+So it's usually a better approach to rename data elements to simpler and classic column names (including only letters, numbers and '_').

 Data types are not well represented in the raw data, many values are provided as string but are natively more simpler types (boolean are provided as text 'TRUE' and 'FALSE', datetime are provided as integer timestamp).
-In case of using custom question or complex question (with different response types in the same question) data will be provided as a json entry
+In case of using custom question or complex question (with different response types in the same question) data will be provided as a json entry.

 ### The building process

-The builder will process 2 transformations :
-- rename of each data element (using transformation rules)
-- Find the best data type of each column (one column contains all the responses for a single data element )
+In very short, it load response and group them by survey version, transform using processors (rename and casting) and the import it in the database, adding new columns if necessary.

 The build process is done as follow :

 - Load a batch of `batch_size` responses from the raw responses database
 - Group the responses in the loaded batch by survey version
-- From the survey version group
+- From the survey version group:
     - Transform to Pandas DataFrame
-    - Define the list of Processors to apply to the data for the survey version of the group
+    - Define the list of **data processors** to apply to the data for the survey version of the group
-    - Apply transformation processors to the data in order
+    - Apply each **processor** to the data batch in order (renaming & casting)
     - Import the transformed data into the target database
         - Create table if not exists (default table is `pollster_results_{survey_key}` as in the legacy platform)
         - If table exists, create non existent columns